-The University at Buffalo files employment-based permanent residency filings on behalf of international academic and research staff holding permanent positions.
+UB Immigration Services, a branch of the Office of International Education, files employment-based permanent residency filings on behalf of international academic and research staff holding permanent positions.
 Most academic positions are filed under the "Special Handling" provisions of the U.S. Department of Labor or under the "Outstanding Professor / Researcher" provisions of U.S. Citizenship & Immigration Services.
 Researchers holding permanent titles, such as Research Assistant Professor or Research Scientist, are filed under the "Outstanding Researcher" category.

 All individuals holding academic or research titles who are interested in pursuing permanent residency through the University at Buffalo or the Research Foundation, must schedule a meeting with UB Immigration Services as described in the information provided below.
 Individuals with "regular classroom teaching duties" who wish to pursue permanent residency through Special Handling have a window of 18 months from the day that their letter of offer is issued to the day that the labor certification application must be filed with the U.S. Department of Labor.
 These individuals must schedule a meeting with UBIS within one year of the issuance of the letter of offer.

 Special Handling Labor Certification